WebAssembly/interface-types/proposals/webidl-bindings/idl.md

 W-Signature ::= '(' W-Identifier W-Type ')'
 ```

-The second form of TypeSignature denotes a nominal type, either implicitly:
+The second form of _Signature_ denotes a nominal type:

 ```
 Signature => 'type' NominalType